 Snipe-IT features

-According to its official documentation, Snipe-IT includes a wide range of functionalities to support IT Asset Management.
+According to its official website, Snipe-IT includes a wide range of functionalities to support IT Asset Management.
 Within the Asset Management section, the following features stand out for their relevance to IT Inventory Management:

 Snipe-IT reviews

-As of October 2025, Snipe-IT holds the following ratings across major software review platforms:
+As of March 2026, Snipe-IT holds the following ratings across major software review platforms:

 - Gartner Peer Insights: No information available.

-- Capterra: 4.4 out of 5, based on 22 verified user reviews.
+- Capterra: 4.4 out of 5 stars, based on 22 verified user reviews.

 Snipe-IT pricing

-Snipe-IT offers both a free self-hosted version and several cloud-hosted plans.
+According to its pricing page, accessed in March 2026, Snipe-IT offers both a free self-hosted version and several cloud-hosted plans.
 The self-hosted version is completely free and includes unlimited users and assets, but requires users to install and maintain the software on their own server.

 For those who prefer a hosted option, Snipe-IT provides managed cloud plans with additional convenience and support: